hanggrian/IIT-CS554/assignments/hw1.md

 from get-rich-quick schemes among early adopters to the mainstream.
-We have seen their valuations grow and shrink over and over again.<sup>[\[2\]]</sup><sup>[\[3\]]</sup> It has since garnered recognition in a few countries, sparked a revolution and debate about human interaction with money.<sup>[\[4\]]</sup><sup>[\[5\]]</sup>
+We have seen their valuations grow and shrink over and over again.<sup>[\[2\]]</sup><sup>[\[3\]]</sup> It has since garnered recognition in a few countries, sparked a revolution, and debate about human interaction with money.<sup>[\[4\]]</sup><sup>[\[5\]]</sup>

 This paper has the advantage of knowing recent events of crypto downfalls such